jacobkalat/jacobkalat.github.io/_posts/2025-02-12-WFP-Wizardry-Abusing -WFP-for-EDR-Evasion.md

 ### Procedure:
 1. Get keys for all filters using fwpmu.h - FwpmFilterEnum0() and filter results where “filter->action.type = FWP_ACTION_BLOCK” and “filter->displayData.name contains "EDR NAME"
 2. Delete the identified block filters from the Windows Filtering Platform using “fwpmu.h - FwpmFilterDeleteByKey0()”
-3. Verify that the network containment is lifted, and traGic is allowed by web browsing.
+3. Verify that the network containment is lifted, and traffic is allowed by web browsing.

 ### Validation: